 f.
 Resource: Phone.

-For definitions of users, goals, tasks, resources, and environments, please refer to the CPUX-F curriculum.
+For definitions of users, goals, tasks, resources, and environments, please refer to the free CPUX-F curriculum.

 Source of definitions